Mondo film

 Featured:

-A Mondo film is a documentary film, sometimes resembling a pseudo-documentary, usually depicting sensational topics and scenes.
+A mondo film is a documentary film, sometimes resembling a pseudo-documentary, usually depicting sensational topics and scenes.

-The fad started with Mondo Cane (1962) by Gualtiero Jacopetti and proved quite popular.
+While there were precursors such as America As Seen by a Frenchman (1960), the fad started with Mondo Cane (1962) by Gualtiero Jacopetti and proved quite popular.
 Mondo films are often easily recognized by name, as even English language mondo films often included the term "mondo" in their titles.
 Over the years the film makers wanted to top each other in shock value in order to draw in audiences.
 Cruelty to animals, accidents, tribal initiation rites and surgeries are a common feature of a typical mondo.
 Much of the action is also staged, even though the film makers may claim their goal to document only "the reality".

 The Russ Meyer film Mondo Topless was one of the few "documentaries" restricted to the old midnight movie circuit of the pre-VCR era, as it explored strip clubs in 1960s San Francisco, at a time when strip clubs were a novelty in the United States restricted to centers of port-city decadence such as San Francisco.